julien-ctx/matcha/README.md

 psql -d matcha -U matcha
 ```

+### Tables

+You can create default tables by specifying the PostgreSQL command inside `backend/database/init`.
+When you build and launch the Docker containers, these tables will be created if they don't exist and available in the app.

 #### Migrations

 Migrations commands can be written in `backend/database/migrations` in the format `[migration-number]_[action].sql` (example: `001_create_user_table.sql`).